developmentseed/obstore/docs/authentication.md

 ## Credential Providers

-Obstore allows for passing in credential providers.
-These are **Python callbacks** that allow for full control over credential generation.
+Credential providers are **Python callbacks** that allow for full control over credential generation.
 Passing in a credential provider will override any native credentials.

 ### "Official" SDK credential providers